mwvoss/pa-outcomes/ExerciseRelationsBar.md

 To summarize randomized controlled trials systematically, we aggregated studies included in eleven recent meta-analyses of exercise effects on cognition: </br> 1.
 Colcombe, S., Erickson, K., Raz, N., Webb, A., Cohen, N., McAuley, E., Kramer, A., 2003.
 Aerobic fitness reduces brain tissue loss in aging humans.
 J Gerontol A Biol Sci Med Sci 58(2), 176-180.</br> 2.
 Heyn, P., Abreu, B., Ottenbacher, K., 2004.
 The effects of exercise training on elderly persons with cognitive impairment and dementia: a meta-analysis.
 Arch Phys Med Rehabil 85(10), 1694-1704. </br> 3.
 Smith, P., Blumenthal, J., Hoffman, B., Cooper, H., Strauman, T., Welsh-Bohmer, K., Browndyke, J., Sherwood, A., 2010.
 Aerobic exercise and neurocognitive performance: a meta-analytic review of randomized controlled trials.
 Psychosom Med 72(3), 239-252. </br> 4.
 Roig, M., Nordbrandt, S., Geertsen, S., Nielsen, J., 2013.
 The effects of cardiovascular exercise on human memory: a review with meta-analysis.
 Neurosci Biobehav Rev 37(8), 1645-1666. </br> 5.
 Law, L., Barnett, F., Yau, M., Gray, M., 2014.
 Effects of combined cognitive and exercise interventions on cognition in older adults with and without cognitive impairment: a systematic review.
 Ageing Res Rev 15, 61-75. </br> 6.
 Forbes, D., Forbes, S.C., Blake, C.M., Thiessen, E.J., Forbes, S., 2015.
 Exercise programs for people with dementia.
 Cochrane Database Syst Rev(4), CD006489. </br> 7.
 Young, J., Angevaren, M., Rusted…, J., 2015.
 Aerobic exercise to improve cognitive function in older people without known cognitive impairment.
 The Cochrane … 4, CD005381. </br> 8.
 Kane, R.L., Butler, M., Fink, H.A., Brasure, M., Davila, H., Desai, P., 2017.
 Interventions to Prevent Age-Related Cognitive Decline, Mild Cognitive Impairment, and Clinical Alzheimer’s-Type Dementia. </br> 9.
 Barha, C.K., Davis, J.C., Falck, R.S., Nagamatsu, L.S., Liu-Ambrose, T., 2017.
 Sex differences in exercise efficacy to improve cognition: A systematic review and meta-analysis of randomized controlled trials in older humans.
 Front Neuroendocrinol 46, 71-85.</br> 10.
 Northey, J.M., Cherbuin, N., Pumpa, K.L., Smee, D.J., Rattray, B., 2018.
 Exercise interventions for cognitive function in adults older than 50: a systematic review with meta-analysis.
 Br J Sports Med 52(3), 154-160. </br> 11.
 Panza, G.A., Taylor, B.A., MacDonald, H.V., Johnson, B.T., Zaleski, A.L., Livingston, J., Thompson, P.D., Pescatello, L.S., 2018.
 Can Exercise Improve Cognitive Symptoms of Alzheimer's Disease?
 A Meta-Analysis.
 J Am Geriatr Soc. </br>

 Papers extracted from these meta-analyses were aggregated to a database and the following search terms were used to identify studies that used specific tasks of interest as outcomes: </br>
-\* RAVLT, “rey auditory”, “verbal learning”, CVLT, “california modified (CVLT)”, “california modified”, “california verbal”, “california learning”, HVLT, hopkins, “hopkins verbal”, “Paired associate”, “ROCF”, “Rey-Osterrieth Complex Figure (ROCF)”, “rey-osterrieth”, “rey osterrieth complex figure”, logical memory, “verbal fluency”, allocentric, “pattern separation”, “object discrimination”, “spatial navigation”, wayfinding, “relational memory” </br>
+RAVLT, “rey auditory”, “verbal learning”, CVLT, “california modified (CVLT)”, “california modified”, “california verbal”, “california learning”, HVLT, hopkins, “hopkins verbal”, “Paired associate”, “ROCF”, “Rey-Osterrieth Complex Figure (ROCF)”, “rey-osterrieth”, “rey osterrieth complex figure”, logical memory, “verbal fluency”, allocentric, “pattern separation”, “object discrimination”, “spatial navigation”, wayfinding, “relational memory” </br>

 Effects were excluded due to lack of reported outcome data, the primary intervention was acute (single session), the intervention was not targeted to the aerobic system, results were only reported for cognitive composite scores.
 From these studies we summarize the proportion of studies that examined aerobic training or multicomponent training on cognitive tasks with demonstrated clinical relevance for predicting cognitive decline or impairment or which have been proposed to specifically tap into processes that require the hippocampus (e.g., pattern separation, spatial navigation, relational memory). </br>

-In addition we systematically aggregated studies using a cross-sectional design by searching pubmed with the following search term combinations: </br>
+In addition, we systematically aggregated studies using a cross-sectional design by searching pubmed with the following search term combinations: </br>

 ((((cardiorespiratory fitness) OR fitness) OR physical activity) OR physical exercise) AND </br> RAVLT </br> CVLT </br> HVLT </br> "list learning" </br>
 "relational memory" </br>